 Often, when trapping feral cats, we come across homeless kittens who are the result of unsterilized community cats.
 When we have the monetary resources and available space, we will take these kittens into our Foster Care Center, nurse them to health, socialize them, then put them up for adoption.

 You can come visit our cats/kittens at our Foster Care Center.
-Call Deb Schulz at 920-229-6250 or email Deb Jozwowski at firstname.lastname@example.org to make an appointment for a visit.
+Contact Pat Green at email@example.com to make an appointment for a visit.

-If you’d just like to ‘window shop’, our Foster Care Center is located at N5462 County W, Saxeville, WI.
+If you’d just like to ‘window shop’, our Foster Care/Adoption Center is located at N5462 County W, Saxeville, WI.

 We adopt out cats and kittens directly.
-Costs are $85 for one or $150.
-Fees include: spay/neuter, distemper and rabies vaccines, Feline Leukemia testing, deworming, ear mite and flea treatment.
-To fill out an adoption application for a TLC cat or kitten, please download an adoption application below, scan and then email it to email@example.com
+Costs are $95 for one or $165 for two.
+Fees include: spay/neuter, distemper and rabies vaccines, Feline Leukemia/FIV testing, deworming, ear mite and flea treatment.
+To fill out an adoption application for a TLC cat or kitten, please download an adoption application below, scan and then email it to firstname.lastname@example.org

 OR mail it to: